MicrosoftDocs/win32/desktop-src/WMP/iwmpcontrols--vb-and-c.md

 ---
 title: IWMPControls (VB and C\ ) interface
-description: Provides a way to manipulate the playback of a media item by representing the transport controls of Windows Media Player, such as Play, Stop, and Pause.The IWMPControls interface exposes the following properties. ms.assetid: '46603d98-c7dd-4c20-a4ae-1472b3af8d52'
+description: Provides a way to manipulate the playback of a media item by representing the transport controls of Windows Media Player, such as Play, Stop, and Pause.The IWMPControls interface exposes the following properties. ms.assetid: 46603d98-c7dd-4c20-a4ae-1472b3af8d52
+keywords:
-keywords: ["IWMPControls (VB and C ) interface Windows Media Player", "IWMPControls (VB and C ) interface Windows Media Player , described"]
+- IWMPControls (VB and C ) interface Windows Media Player
+- IWMPControls (VB and C ) interface Windows Media Player , described
 topic_type:
 - apiref
 api_name: